rtsao/css-in-js-perf-tests/README.md

 Fastest is: fela
 ```

-The fourth test is about media queries and pseudo-styles.
+The fourth test is about media queries and pseudo-styles with nested style objects.

 ```
 Running nested test.